sedostheatre/sedos.co.uk/input/shows/2017-the-rivals.md

 ---
 title: The Rivals
 year: "2017"
-authors: by RICHARD BRINSLEY SHERIDAN
+authors: By RICHARD BRINSLEY SHERIDAN
 subtitle: A classic comedy in the restoration style
 showtimes:
   - time: 2017-09-19 19:30